Smarter Home Guide is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission. Learn more here.

 What Is ADT Lifeshield?

-Lifeshield is the pioneer of wireless home security systems.
+Lifeshield was the pioneer of wireless home security systems.
 They are owned now by ADT and are a top contender with the Ring Alarm system.
 Lifeshield makes excellent smart alarm systems that can be self or professionally monitored.

 Lifeshield Monitoring Cost